NeuroWinter/neurowinter.github.io/_posts/2021-11-01-walrus-operator.md

 ---
 layout: post
 category: python
+title: Python's Walrus Operator
+description: A quick look at Python's new Walrus Operator.
 ---
 The Walrus operator `:=` goal is to allow a user to name variables and use them in expressions with ease.
 It takes the form of `NAME := expr`.
 Below is an